 On arrival at one of the entry points, eligible foreign passengers will be issued a temporary entry permit by immigration officials.
 The 144 hours starts from 00:00 hrs immediately following the time of entry.
 Passengers can stay in Shanghai Municipality, Jiangsu Province and Zhejiang Province without a Chinese visa for up to 144 hours from then.

-For example, if you enter Shanghai at 6am on June 1st, 2016, your permissible stay period starts counting down from 00:00 on June 2nd and you can stay until 23:59 on June 7th.
+For example, if you enter Chengdu at 6am on February 1st, 2020, your permissible stay period starts counting down from 00:00 on February 2nd and you can stay until 23:59 on February 7th.
 So you may actually stay longer than 144 (but still less than 168) hours, depending on arrival and departure times.

 What Documents Necessary for 144-Hour Visa-Free Transit?